mintedreward/heartmail/README.md

 # Central Points of Failure

 All central points of failure should be eliminated over time, including ourselves.
-We do not one part of the system to create cascading failures.
+We do not want the failure of one part of the system to create cascading failures.
 Any part should be able to be removed and the system should keep functioning.

-* Domain names
+* Domain names (AWS)
 * Cloud (AWS)
-* Email
+* Email (Google)
-* RXC
+* Ryan X. Charles

 Copyright (c) 2021 Coasian Inc. All rights reserved.